 With JDK 1.3, an API for Java Virtual Machine shutdown hooks has been added to the java.lang.Runtime class that provides process-shutdown notification.
 A JDK 1.3 application can initiate shutdown actions, such as orb.shutdown(), before the Java Virtual Machine exits.

-See the release notes for the JDK 1.3 in the documentation pages at SUN's Web site, http://java.sun.com, for further details.
+See the release notes for JDK versions in the documentation pages at Oracle's web site,